HM Prison Weare: Closure and subsequent history

 On 9 March 2005, it was announced that the Weare was to close, mainly due to costly running, being unnecessary and the cost of millions of pounds in order to refurbish it.
 The prison briefly closed in 2005 and was reopened a few months later for a short period.
 Not long after, the prison closed permanently and was sold.
 In 2006, the ship was sold off after conditions on board were criticised by the Chief Inspector for Prisoners Anne Owers.
 The chief complained that the inmates had no exercise and no access to fresh air, also stating the ship was "unsuitable, expensive and in the wrong place".

 Among the options about what to do with the ship were moving it to London to be used by the Metropolitan police to hold prisoners or sinking it in Portland Harbour or around the Isle of Portland as a man-made reef and as a diving location.
 In 2006, there was speculation that the government was thinking about buying the ship back, as it had been sold to a Nigerian shipping company to provide accommodation to oil workers.

-After the closure of HMP Weare in 2006 the vessel was sold to the Sea Trucks Group, and refurbished for use as an oil industry accommodation vessel, where it will hold 500 workers.
+After the closure of HMP Weare in 2006 the vessel was sold to the Sea Trucks Group, and refurbished for use as an oil industry accommodation vessel, and was intended to hold 500 workers.
 Renamed Jascon 27, the ship left Portland under tow in 2010, bound for Onne, Nigeria.
+As of 2023, its operating status was described as "laid up."